-Donna Tartt’s latest novel, The Goldfinch, won the Pultizer Prize for fiction in 2014, and it’s easy to see why.
+Donna Tartt’s latest novel, The Goldfinch, won the Pulitzer Prize for fiction in 2014, and it’s easy to see why.
 Its treatment of art and art history never veers into pretentious territory, and poses deep questions about art itself to its readers, wrapped in the all-engrossing story of Theo Decker and his connection to the title painting.

 The book opens with narrator Theo Decker in the present, shivering in an Amsterdam hotel room as he recalls a dream about his mother.
-We’re then to the last day thirteen-year-old Theo spent with his mother before her death, a rainy day in New York.
+We’re then taken to the last day thirteen-year-old Theo spent with his mother before her death, a rainy day in New York.
 Early to a disciplinary meeting at school, Theo’s mother persuades him to stop by the Met.
 As they have many times before, she takes him through some of her favorite galleries and paintings, including Carel Fabritius’ Baroque enigma, The Goldfinch, which has captivated her since she first saw it in a textbook.

-*Small spoiler alert* Without going into too much detail, there’s a horrific accident, and a dazed Theo somehow survives…with a huge secret involving Fabritius’ famous painting.
+*Small spoiler alert* Without going into too much detail, there’s a horrific attack, and a dazed Theo somehow survives…with a huge secret involving Fabritius’ famous painting.
 As he’s shuttled from living with a wealthy friend uptown to his estranged alcoholic father’s house in Las Vegas, and eventually upon his return to New York after running away, Theo manages to keep his secret.

 Or so he thinks.
 Which leads to all sorts of trouble.